openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/instance_segmentation.rst

           └── cli_report.log
   ...

-After that, we have the PyTorch instance segmentation model trained with OpenVINO™ Training Extensions, which we can use for evaliation, export, optimization and deployment.
+After that, we have the PyTorch instance segmentation model trained with OpenVINO™ Training Extensions, which we can use for evaluation, export, optimization and deployment.

 ***********
 Validation